aws-samples/aws-big-data-blog-dmscdc-walkthrough/README.md

 In the next step, the controller determines if the initial file needs to be processed by comparing the timestamp of the initial load file stored in the DynamoDB table with the timestamp retrieved from S3.
 If it is determined that the initial file should be processed the [LoadInitial](#LoadInitial) glue job is triggered.
 The controller will wait for its completion using the *testGlueJob* function.
 If the job completes successfully, the DynamoDB table will be updated with the timestamp of the file which was processed.

 Note: if the DynamoDB table has the ActiveFlag != 'true', this table will be skipped.
 This is to ensure that a user has reviewed the table and set appropriate keys.
+If the PrimaryKey has been set, the incremental load will conduct change detection logic.
+If the PrimaryKey has NOT been set, incremental load will only load rows marked for insert.
 If the PartitionKey has been set, the Spark job will partition the data before it is written.
-If the PrimaryKey has been set, the incremental load will conduct change detection logic.
 ```python
     loadInitial = False
     #determine if need to run initial --> Run Initial --> Update DDB